Softoft/open-ticket-ai/docs/original_source/blog/ai_classifiers_metrics.md

 ---
-description: "Guide to evaluating ticket classification models with precision, recall, F1, macro/micro averages, multi-label metrics, and practical strategies."
+description: Master AI ticket classification with this guide to evaluation.
+Learn why accuracy is misleading for imbalanced data and discover the essential metrics that truly matter, including precision, recall, F1-score, and multi-label strategies.
 ---
 # Evaluating AI Classifiers on Real Ticket Data: Metrics That Matter

 ## Introduction